 THE BEST CYCLING SUNGLASSES

 Summary: Every rider’s need and preferences for cycling sunglasses is different.
-Recognizing this and to help you come up with the best ones to choose from, two fellow testers and me, each with very different riding styles and fashion preferences, tested a range of max coverage, classic cycling and casual sunglasses in varying individual, group and competitive riding situations and light conditions.
+Recognizing this and to help you come up with the best cycling sunglasses to choose from, two fellow testers and me, each with very different riding styles and fashion preferences, tested a range of max coverage, classic cycling and casual sunglasses in varying individual, group and competitive riding situations and light conditions.

 If you are a serious cyclist, you likely have a pair of glasses you regularly use on your rides.
 They may or may not be cycling sunglasses or the best cycling sunglasses or even glasses designed for cycling.